UnitTestBot/UTBotJava/docs/UtUtilsClass.md

 `deepEquals()`
 _utility method_ should be configured — it should have a check: whether the compared object is a mock or not.
 That is why the `UtUtils` class for the tests with mocking differs from the one without mocking support.

-If you have previously generated tests with mocking, the next `UtUtils` class will support mocking as well — even if it is upgraded or current tests do not need mocking, so that the existing tests can still rely on the proper methods from `UtUtils` class.
+If you have previously generated tests with mocking, the next generated `UtUtils` class supports mocking as well — even if its version is upgraded or current tests do not need mocking, so that the existing tests can still rely on the proper methods from `UtUtils` class.

 ## Where to find it